 - Open Terminal, and paste the following command to view all the versions of Chrome stored on the computer.
 Remember, the version currently installed will have three asterisks before it.

 - Now, note the desired version, and run the following command to install it.
 Just replace Version to install with the one you want to revert to.

 sudo apt install chrome=Version to install

 How much CPU should Chrome use?

 There is no definite answer to this.
-For some users, Google Chrome might use 30% of the CPU while for others, the CPU usage would be high, somewhere in the range of 60-80% or even 100% if there are multiple problematic extensions installed.
+For some users, Google Chrome might use 30% of the CPU, while for others, the CPU usage would be high, somewhere between 60-80% or even 100% if multiple problematic extensions are installed.

 That’s all there is to high CPU usage issue with Chrome on every operating system, and by the time you reach this part of the article, the problem should be eliminated.

 Also, find out how to fix high memory usage in Chrome.